zesterer/jsbarretto/content/_index.md

 ##### My Plan

-I'm due to graduate with a degree in Computer Science later this year with the aim of studying part-time for a Computer Science MRes master's degree.
+I'm due to graduate with a degree in Computer Science later this year.
+Once completed, I aim to continue my study with a part-time Computer Science MRes master's degree.

 ##### Services

 I'm available for part-time freelance work.
-If you're interested in hiring me, you can find my contact details <a class="js-scroll-trigger" href="/#contact">here</a>.
+If you're interested in hiring me, you can find ways to contact me <a class="js-scroll-trigger" href="/#contact">here</a>.